ElectronSutra/venture/pages/3-systems/3-1-combat/3-1-4-gambits.md

 You knock your opponent's weapon out of their hands.
 They must spend a draw/ready weapon action to get it back.

-### Assemble Cover

-> **Rank**: 2i, 4i, or 6i

-You grab various bits of the environment or use your power to raise up walls and barricades.
-Every 2i you spend gives you one additional step of cover; so 2i gives you light cover, 4i gives you heavy cover, and 6i gives you full cover.
-If you already have cover, reinforcing it only costs the difference -- light cover to full cover costs 4i.

-You immediately take cover behind what you have assembled.

-You may also _Destroy Cover_.
-The cost is the same, but instead of building it, you tear it down.

 ### Disable

 > **Rank**: 5i